pgsleepy/ultimatexr.io-1/content/docs/programming-guide/state-serialization-and-synchronization/statesync.md

 void SyncState(UxrSyncEventArgs e);
 ```

 `StateChanged` is an event triggered whenever a state in the component is changed.
 Synchronized property changes or method calls will trigger the `StateChanged` event.
-The change is described by a `UxrStateSyncEventArgs` object.
+The change is described by a `UxrSyncEventArgs` object.

-`SyncState()` is a method that can execute the change described by a `UxrStateSyncEventArgs` object.
+`SyncState()` is a method that can execute the change described by a `UxrSyncEventArgs` object.

 These two elements provide an extremely simple yet powerful way to keep components in sync: one notifies about state changes, the other mirrors them.

 Using synchronization, the framework will listen for change events on all component in the scene.
 These changes can be the property changes or method calls seen earlier.
 Whenever a change is notified, the framework will intercept the event and send it to any of the systems that use it.
-If a network session is taking place, the networking system will serialize the `UxrStateSyncEventArgs` object and send it to all clients where it will be mirrored using `SyncState()`.
-In case there is a replay being recorded, the serialized `UxrStateSyncEventArgs` object will be saved in the timeline together with its timestamp.
+If a network session is taking place, the networking system will serialize the `UxrSyncEventArgs` object and send it to all clients where it will be mirrored using `SyncState()`.
+In case there is a replay being recorded, the serialized `UxrSyncEventArgs` object will be saved in the timeline together with its timestamp.

 The unique id functionality described in earlier sections makes it possible to retrieve the target component in remote clients or during replay playback.
 This target component will invoke the `SyncState()` call to mirror the same code as the source component.

 ### Raising `StateChanged`

 Synchronized property changes and method calls will raise the `StateChanged` event.
-Internally, the `EndSyncProperty()` and `EndSyncMethod()` implementations will create a `UxrStateSyncEventArgs` object containing the necessary information and raise the event.
+Internally, the `EndSyncProperty()` and `EndSyncMethod()` implementations will create a `UxrSyncEventArgs` object containing the necessary information and raise the event.
 Property changes will use a specialized `UxrPropertyChangedSyncEventArgs` object, while method calls will use `UxrMethodInvokedSyncEventArgs`.

 For a property change, this object will store the component reference, as a unique id, the property name, as a string, and the new value.
 For a method call, it will store the component reference, as a unique id, the method name, as a string, and all the parameters.